 Now, enter your payment details.
 AllsWell Alert charges only $9.99 a month, but you can get a one-month free trial.

 Agree to the terms and conditions, allow access to location and notifications, and that’s it.

 Click “schedule” to set up your wake and bedtimes on your dashboard.
 Also, add a “maximum inactivity time” depending on your daily activities.
 Once these are in place, the timer automatically starts as soon as it detects inactivity.

 An active phone means all is well.

 Here’s how to add emergency contacts with the AllsWell Alert app

 Login to your AllsWell account using your email and password.
-Click on “contacts” to manage your contact list on your dashboard.
+Click on “emergency contacts” to manage your contact list on your dashboard.

-Click the “Add new contact” button to add a new emergency contact.
+Click the “Add a new person” button to add a new emergency contact.
 Enter the name, phone number, and email of the person who will receive emergency alerts.